torgeirl/boreas-scheduler/deployments/2021-paper/README.md

 The deployments in this directory were designed for a cluster of 10 workers running [upstream Kubernetes v1.19](https://github.com/kubernetes/kubernetes).
 An [accompanying repository with Ansible playbooks](https://github.com/torgeirl/kubernetes-playbooks) can be used to build a suitable test cluster.

 ### Allocatable and reserved resources
-A worker node with 2 CPUs and 8 GB RAM is listed will the following resources allocatable for pods:
+A worker node with 1 CPU and 4 GB RAM has the following resources allocatable for pods:
-  - 1.9 CPU (95%)
+  - 900 millicores CPU (90%)
-  - 8244 MB (98%)
+  - 3972 megabyte RAM (97.5%)

 These pods will share resources with the Kubernetes system services running on the worker node:
   - Kubelet agent